paraspell/docs/docs/api/xcmP.md

     },
     body: JSON.stringify({
         from: "Parachain", // Replace "Parachain" with sender Parachain, e.g., "Acala"
-        to: "Parachain",   // Replace "Parachain" with destination Parachain, e.g., "Moonbeam" or custom Multilocation
+        to: "Parachain",   // Replace "Parachain" with destination Parachain, e.g., "Moonbeam" or custom Location
         currency: { currencySpec }, // Reffer to currency spec options above
         address: "Address" // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format)
         senderAddress: "Address" // Replace "Address" with sender wallet address (In AccountID32 or AccountKey20 Format)